ammonshepherd/git-for-beginners/GitTutorial/daily-workflow.md

 Simply stated, the workflow is:

-1. Work on one aspect of the website
+1. Work on one aspect of your project
 2. Stage and then commit the changes
-3. Work on another aspect of the website
+3. Work on another aspect of your project
 4. Stage and then commit the changes
-5. Push the changes to your GitHub repo when done making changes
+5. Push the changes to your GitHub repo

 We'll walk through that process by adding a helpful file, called a README file that is used to explain what the repo is all about.